 OAuth Client Credentials

-grant type as an alternative form of authentication, as defined under the OAuth 2.0 specification.
+The Proof API supports the use of the client_credentials grant type as an alternative form of authentication, as defined under the OAuth 2.0 specification.

 Provisioning a new client application